Five Reasons why Local Government Tenders Add Business Value

 Local government tenders as an opportunity to benchmark

 We submit a number of local government tenders, not only in Western Australia.
 The level of information available on tender evaluation and scoring differ vastly from local government to local government.
+City of Stirling and City of Cockburn provide good details on tenders evaluated.
+Other councils hide behind closed doors and provide as little information as possible.

 You need to determine if you are tender-ready and if benchmarking will add value to your business.